Relicum/Ipsum/README.md

-LuckyCrates for MineCraft
+Ipsum Gaming Commons
 ====

-Providing All Your crates and Rewards
+Providing All you need to create mini games and plugins
 ----

 ```